mickaelandrieu/docs-1/doc/developer-documentation/components/event_listener.md

 `Namespace: BackBee\Event\EventListener`

-Events are *dispatched* or *triggered* by the `EventDispatcher` by using the method `triggerEvent` The sample bellow shows how to listen to an event.
+Events are *dispatched* or *triggered* by the `EventDispatcher` by using the method `triggerEvent`.
+The sample bellow shows how to listen to an event.

 To trigger an event, we must use the `EventDispatcher`.
 It provides, among others, a `dispatch` method that takes two arguments.
 A name and an event object.